carlosp420/align-me-up/README.rst

 Take a FASTA file and generate alignments based on gene and consensus sequences for same gene and same individual.

+All the sequences will be in the same direction and will start from codon 1.

 Usage
 -----